cybercomsweden/info_screen/README.md

 # Cybercom Information Screen
-An info screen using node and html technologies for internal use
+An info screen using node and html technologies for internal use.
+{Will be extended with more features to become an information portal aswell}

 This is a Node based project.
 To be able to run this you'll need to install "Node.js" and its package manager, "npm".
 Because of the .ignore-file the modules needed for projects are discarded in pull/push -s.
 So, to run this you need to install dependencies with npm and run with node.js.